-- Lecture notes will be provided, but no lecture recordings. - Materials to be used for in-class exercises will be provided in advance of the class. - We will use Wallisch and Nylen, Neural data science (Elsevier, 2017) as a reference. - We will use Python as a programming language.
+- Lecture notes will be provided, but no lecture recordings. - We will use Wallisch and Nylen, Neural data science (Elsevier, 2017) as a reference. - We will use Python as a programming language.

 Grading

 The total grade will be calculated as follows: